If a genie pops out of an IKEA floor lamp and asks about your dream house, how would you respond?

 When you rent, instability and freedom define your lifestyle in equal parts.

 Having freedom is a blessing because you can pack up and leave whenever your landlord adjusts your rent upward, or when a tap dancer moves upstairs.

 Having instability is a curse because uprooting your life and relocating even two blocks away requires a considerable sum of money, or at least a few good buddies with excellent upper body strengths.
 As renters are more prone to moving, they incur higher moving costs over a lifetime.

 Moving expenses don’t bankrupt people, but death (debts) by a thousand cuts (moves), right?

-Sorry to break the fourth wall: my only regret with this article is not being able to come up with a moving-related term that rhymes with “cuts”.
+Sorry to break the fourth wall: my only regret with this article is not coming up with a moving-related term that rhymes with “cuts.”